Mechanic · Crash Gamdom originals 12 min read

 Does Gamdom Crash really have 100 percent RTP?

 The marketing claim is verified as marketing positioning but requires honest interpretation.
 Raw per-spin RTP is expected in the 99 percent cluster (pending exact verification).
-Effective return for top-tier (Prestige) players with high bet volume approaches but does not exactly equal 100 percent through compounded 15 percent rakeback.
+Effective return for upper-cluster (Prestige) players with high bet volume approaches but does not exactly equal 100 percent through compounded 15 percent rakeback.
 New players at Bronze tier should expect approximately 99-99.5 percent effective return, not 100 percent.

 How does Gamdom crash fairness work?